In database operations, high or uneven CPU usage is very common. This scenario can be caused by the following two main factors:

 Check the suspicious threads in the OBServer node.

-top -p `pidof observer` -HThis command displays the CPU usage of each thread in the observer process, helping you determine whether the tenant working threads are consuming excessive resources.
+top -p `pidof observer` -HThis command displays the CPU usage of each thread in the observer process, helping you determine whether the tenant work threads are consuming excessive resources.

-Check the overall load and locate the hot tenant based on the ASH Report.
+Check the overall load based on the ASH report and locate the hot tenants.

-In the Top Active Tenants section of the ASH Report, you can locate the hot tenant based on the corresponding information.
+Check the Top Active Tenants section in the ASH report to locate the hot tenants.

-Average Active Sessionsis high, it indicates that the current system load is at a high level, and the current tenant is a hot tenant.Determine whether the load of the current tenant is concentrated in the foreground or background.
+Average Active Sessionsis high, it indicates that the system load is at a high level, and the tenant is a hot tenant.Determine whether the load of the tenant is concentrated in the foreground or background.

 If the